celery/celery/docs/userguide/calling.rst

     Maximum number of retries before giving up, in this case the exception that caused the retry to fail will be raised.

-    A value of 0 or :const:`None` means it will retry forever.
+    A value of :const:`None` means it will retry forever.

     The default is to retry 3 times.